June 26 is National Chocolate Pudding Day.

 According to the holiday site Punchbowl, dessert puddings date back to the 17th century.
 “During that time, a ‘pudding’ was actually a very moist cake… The sweet and creamy confection we know and love today emerged in the mid-19th century when an English chemist named Alfred Bird developed an egg-free custard powder.
 This remarkable invention made it very easy to produce a delicious pudding with the perfect consistency.”

 But more than a century would pass before people could buy it in little plastic cups.
 Snack Pack claims to have been the first to package shelf-stable pudding in individual plastic cups, switching in 1984 from the aluminum cans they had been using since 1968.

 Check out this vintage Snack Pack commercial with Melissa Gilbert.
 Even though the ad pre-dates Little House, Gilbert already looks like Half-Pint, hanging out at the swimming hole.
-(That’s another kid in the preview image; you have to watch the video to see young Melissa.)
+(That’s a different kid in the preview image.)

 Snack Pack pudding commercial with Melissa Gilbert (1973)

 Just because Half-Pint eats Snack Pack doesn’t necessarily mean it’s the best brand.
 The folks at SeriousEats.com conducted a taste test of nine leading brands of pre-made pudding cups.
 They judged them on sweetness, chocolate flavor, and overall preference.
 Here’s how they ranked them, from best to worst: Trader Joe’s, Jell-O, Swiss Miss, Shop-Rite, Kozy Shack, and Snack Pack.
 Then there were three that weren’t ranked, just ruled out entirely for being inedible: Kozy Shack All-Natural CowRageous!, SoyJoy, and White Rose.
 Read more about their methods and findings here.